swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

 In this chapter, you have successfully:

 1. Set up an specialized on-demand runner on a pod in Kubernetes
-2. Trained the model on a specialized pod on the Kubernetes cluster
+2. Trained the model on the specialized pod on the Kubernetes cluster

 ### Destroy the Kubernetes cluster